madhu-sagar/system-design-react-code-examples/README.md

 <br>

 **Experiment based release cycle**
-- Experiment flag, which can help in the release cycle
+- Experiment flag, which can help in the release cycle (Example : In a recent codebase I worked, we had a flag in the frontend codebase that was enabled/disabled based on the response received from API(in turn , API routes in node.js server were handled in 2 ways : 1) the server code read the values based on the server configuration(ENV values) for that particular deployment 2)actual backend that had its configuration as well) affecting the user experience and user journey.

 <br>